Learn how to search for coffee shops, gas stations, restaurants and other nearby places with the ArcGIS Geocoding service

 Create a new

-using your access token to authenticate requests to the geocoding service.Rest.
-Api Key Manager /* Use for API key authentication */ const accessToken = "YOUR_ACCESS_TOKEN"; // or /* Use for user authentication */ // const session = await arcgisRest.ArcGISIdentityManager.beginOAuth2({ // clientId: "YOUR_CLIENT_ID", // Your client ID from OAuth credentials // redirectUri: "YOUR_REDIRECT_URI", // The redirect URL registered in your OAuth credentials // portal: "https://www.arcgis.com/sharing/rest" // Your portal URL // }) // const accessToken = session.token; Cesium.ArcGisMapService.defaultAccessToken = accessToken; const authentication = arcgisRest.ApiKeyManager.fromKey(accessToken);
+arcgisusing your access token to authenticate requests to the service.Rest.
+Api Key Manager Use dark colors for code blocks /* Use for API key authentication */ const accessToken = "YOUR_ACCESS_TOKEN"; // or /* Use for user authentication */ // const session = await arcgisRest.ArcGISIdentityManager.beginOAuth2({ // clientId: "YOUR_CLIENT_ID", // Your client ID from OAuth credentials // redirectUri: "YOUR_REDIRECT_URI", // The redirect URL registered in your OAuth credentials // portal: "https://www.arcgis.com/sharing/rest" // Your portal URL // }) // const accessToken = session.token; Cesium.ArcGisMapService.defaultAccessToken = accessToken; const authentication = arcgisRest.ApiKeyManager.fromKey(accessToken); -

 Create a

-function and attach it to the dropdown menu's change event listener.
-This function will handle user selections.Places function showPlaces() { } document.getElementById("places-select").addEventListener("change", showPlaces);
+showfunction and attach it to the dropdown menu's change event listener.
+This function will handle user selections.Places Use dark colors for code blocks function showPlaces() { } document.getElementById("places-select").addEventListener("change", showPlaces); -

 In the

-function, remove any existing data sources, retrieve the selected category from the dropdown menu, and get the current map center coordinates in latitude and longitude.Places function showPlaces() { viewer.dataSources.removeAll() const category = document.getElementById("places-select").value; const cartographic = Cesium.Cartographic.fromCartesian(viewer.camera.position); const center = [Cesium.Math.toDegrees(cartographic.longitude), Cesium.Math.toDegrees(cartographic.latitude)] } document.getElementById("places-select").addEventListener("change", showPlaces);
+showfunction, remove any existing data sources, retrieve the selected category from the dropdown menu, and get the current map center coordinates in latitude and longitude.Places Use dark colors for code blocks function showPlaces() { viewer.dataSources.removeAll(); const category = document.getElementById("places-select").value; const cartographic = Cesium.Cartographic.fromCartesian(viewer.camera.position); const center = [Cesium.Math.toDegrees(cartographic.longitude), Cesium.Math.toDegrees(cartographic.latitude)]; } document.getElementById("places-select").addEventListener("change", showPlaces); -

 Use